Zain-ul-din/go-fundamentals/readme.md

 ...
 ```

-> In go, packages are like partial classes or an assembly  c#.
+> In go, packages are like partial classes or an assembly in c#.
 All files with in same package can access all functions and variables defined in that package.

 **`index.go`**